AsterAether/CharacterCustomizer/config_values.md

 * **BlinkRequiredStock:** Blink: How much stock is required to activate this skill.
 * **BlinkShootDelay:** Blink: Time between bullets for bullet-style weapons
 * **BlinkStockToConsume:** Blink: How much stock to deduct when the skill is activated.
+* **FireBallistaShotBaseMaxStock:** FireBallistaShot: Maximum number of charges this skill can carry.
+* **FireBallistaShotBaseRechargeInterval:** FireBallistaShot: How long it takes for this skill to recharge after being used.
+* **FireBallistaShotBeginSkillCooldownOnSkillEnd:** FireBallistaShot: Whether or not the cooldown waits until it leaves the set state
+* **FireBallistaShotCanceledFromSprinting:** FireBallistaShot: Sprinting will actively cancel this ability.
+* **FireBallistaShotIsBullets:** FireBallistaShot: Whether or not it has bullet reload behavior
+* **FireBallistaShotIsCombatSkill:** FireBallistaShot: Whether or not this is considered a combat skill.
+* **FireBallistaShotMustKeyPress:** FireBallistaShot: The skill can't be activated if the key is held.
+* **FireBallistaShotNoSprint:** FireBallistaShot: Whether or not the usage of this skill is mutually exclusive with sprinting.
+* **FireBallistaShotRechargeStock:** FireBallistaShot: How much stock to restore on a recharge.
+* **FireBallistaShotRequiredStock:** FireBallistaShot: How much stock is required to activate this skill.
+* **FireBallistaShotShootDelay:** FireBallistaShot: Time between bullets for bullet-style weapons
+* **FireBallistaShotStockToConsume:** FireBallistaShot: How much stock to deduct when the skill is activated.
 * **HuntressBaseAcceleration:** Huntress: The base acceleration of your survivor
 * **HuntressBaseArmor:** Huntress: The base armor of your survivor
 * **HuntressBaseAttackSpeed:** Huntress: The base attack speed of your survivor